 Which powdered protein supplement is best for you?

 NUTRITION Consuming protein immediately after a workout helps build muscle.
-Whether you are a bodybuilding champion, lactating mom, growing teenager or sedentary executive, your body's need for protein cannot be ignored.
-More than just your bench pressing achievements are at stake; mental health can suffer with depreciated protein intake.
+Whether you are a bodybuilding champion, lactating mom, growing teenager or sedentary executive, you should not ignore your body’s need for protein.
+More than your bench pressing achievements are at stake; mental health can suffer with depreciated protein intake.
 Though I have been a vegetarian for years, when my protein consumption is low, I crave meat.
 This year I am making adequate protein a priority to keep those cravings at bay.

-Animal-based proteins are referred to as complete proteins, meaning they contain all the essential amino acids your body needs to function properly.
+Animal-based proteins are complete proteins, meaning they contain all the essential amino acids your body needs to function properly.
 However, consuming more than 35% of your protein from one source — even meat — can result in caloric imbalance with other negative side effects.

 From Where Does It Come?

-Whey protein isolate is a mixture of globular proteins isolated from whey, the liquid material created as a byproduct of cheese production.
+Whey protein isolate is a mixture of globular proteins isolated from whey, a liquid cheese production byproduct.
 It has been used as a protein supplement by bodybuilders practically since Little Miss Muffet Sat on a Tuffet.
 As an animal product, it is shunned by vegans and may be a source of bloating among people with milk sensitivities.
 On the up side, it is quickly digested for faster synthesis.

 Casein is the most abundant protein in milk.
-It is relatively insoluble and tends to form structures called micelles that increase solubility in water.
+Being marginally insoluble on its own, it forms structures called micelles that increase solubility when hydrated.
 During the processing of milk, which usually involves heat or acid, the casein peptides and micelle structure become disturbed or denatured to form simpler structures.
 As a result, a gelatinous material is formed.
 This is the basis for why casein has a slower rate of digestion, and accounts for its time-released amino acids.

-Warning: Some manufacturers have been accused of amino spiking.
+Warning: Some manufacturers have amino spiking accusations.
 Adjusting the nitrogen levels of protein can actually cause it to pass with an adequate amount per serving.
-This is done by adding extremely cheap bulk amino acid powders.
+They do this by adding very cheap bulk amino acid powders.
 The only way to determine if your protein is legitimate, is a mass spectrometer test.

 The two dairy products, casein and whey, are sometimes combined for complementary effects.
 Whey protein results in a rapid increase in blood amino acids and protein synthesis, but is short-lived.
-Casein, on the other hand, results in a prolonged increase in blood amino acids with a 34% reduction in protein breakdown.
+Casein results in a prolonged increase in blood amino acids with a 34% reduction in protein breakdown.

 Soy protein isolate (SPI) is a popular alternative made from highly processed soybeans to “isolate” the protein byproduct.
 Like meat, whole soybeans are considered a complete protein, containing all of the essential amino acids we have to get from food because they cannot be made by the body.
 SPI is incomplete protein.
 Benefits get hazy as manufacturers describe whole soybean benefits while selling a byproduct.